HeroesOfAndromeda/Apollo-Comics/Characters/README.md

 # Character Cards Info

+- When a description has "N/A" it's because there is no description needed.

+- The info here is general, the more developed bio's will be in the story.

-In this I'll be categorizing species by classes, there are 8 classes:
+- In this I'll be categorizing species by classes, there are 8 classes:

 \---